how to write a screenplay synopsis

 Touch on the Movie’s Main Conflict

 Highlight the conflict and stakes.
 What happens if your protagonist doesn’t achieve his or her goal?
-Raising the stakes will make your story more compelling.
+Raising the stakes will make your story more interesting.

 Reveal the Theme(s) of the Film